platomav/MCExtractor/README.md

 * -false : Uses loose patterns (false positives)
 * -padd : Keeps padding of AMD microcodes
 * -file : Appends filename to New or Bad microcodes
+* -add : Adds new input microcode to DB
 * -cont : Extracts Intel containers (dat,inc,h,txt)
+* -search : Searches for microcodes based on CPUID
 * -pdb : Writes input DB entries to file
+* -verbose : Shows all microcode details

 The following is Windows specific: